kfoozminus/cheatsheets/kubernetes.md

   - similar `--namespace` flag for all deloy/pod/service/container commands
   - `kubectl delete ns <new-namespace>` deletes a namespace
   - `kubectl config view` shows the file `~/.kube/config`
-    - clusters: here we have only minikube cluster, with its certificates and server. minikube cluster is running in that ip:port. `192.168.99.100` comes from here
+    - clusters: here we have only minikube cluster, with its certificates and server. minikube cluster is running in that ip:port. `192.168.99.100` (minikube ip) comes from here
     - users: kubectl communicates with k8s api, as a user(name: minikube (QJenny)). that user is defined here with its certificates and stuff
     - context: configurations - we have one context. a context has cluster/user/namespace/name
     - QJenny